Kidney Cancer Treatmetn symptoms of kidney cancer

 CAR-T Cell Immunotherapy & Stem Cells for Kidney Cancer RCC

-Renal Cancer also known as Renal cell adenocarcinoma (RCC) or Kidney cancer are a group of cancers that start from the kidneys.
+Renal Cancer, also known as Renal cell adenocarcinoma (RCC) or Kidney cancer, is a group of cancers that start in the kidneys.
 Symptoms of renal cancer can include lumps in the abdomen, blood in the urine, or chronic back pain.
-Other symptoms can include rapid weight loss, fever.
-Kidney cancer is diagnosed with oncologists find abnormal growth of cells in the kidney tissue.
+Other symptoms can include rapid weight loss and fever.
+Kidney cancer is diagnosed when oncologists find abnormal cell growth in the kidney tissue.
 Over time, these cells form a tissue mass known as a tumor.

-Kidney cancer can begin when something in the environment triggers a change in renal cells causing them to divide uncontrollably.
-If a malignant or cancerous tumor can spreads to other tissues or vital organs it’s called metastasis.
-Kidney cancer can metastasize to several organs including the liver, lungs or brain.
+Kidney cancer can begin when something in the environment triggers a change in renal cells, causing them to divide uncontrollably.
+If a malignant or cancerous tumor can spread to other tissues or vital organs, it’s called metastasis.
+Kidney cancer can metastasize to several organs, including the liver, lungs, or brain.

 global-kidney-cancer-statistics